 Tables can fill more than one page.
 However, the table must be large enough to fill a complete page before it continues to a second page.
 Table 1 illustrates the formatting for a multipage table.
-There is no end line at the bottom of a table that continues to another page.
-Each new page of a table after its first page begins with the word "TABLE" in all upper case letters and bold font, then the table number, then a period and one space.
-The word "Continued" with an upper case "C" and bold font follows.
+Each new page of a table after its first page begins with the word "TABLE" in all uppercase letters and bold font, then the table number, then a period and one space.
+The word

+"Continued" with an uppercase "C" and in bold font follows.
 The headers used on the first page of the table must be repeated as the first row of each page of a long table.